captionpoint/captionpoint-plays/INTIMATE-APPAREL.md

 Yes.
 Why do you need to go out?
 ---
 ## GEORGE:
-I tell some fellas I stop off for a quick ale, be back 'fore yuh know.
+I tell some fellas I stop off for a quick ale,
 ---
+I be back 'fore yuh know.
+---
 ## ESTHER:
 But it Sunday.
+---
+I'll put on some tea,
+---
-I'll put on some tea, and sit, let me mend your shirt.
+and sit, let me mend your shirt.
+---
 You can't go out with a hole in your shirt.
-(Esther touches the hole in his shirt.)
+---
 What will they say about your wife?
+---
 I won't hear the end of it from Mrs. Dickson.
 ---
 ## GEORGE:
 She a real madam.
+---
 "Yuh working, George?"
+---
 "Oh, null?"
-(Chupses.)
-I air? been this idle since a boy in St. Lucy.
-But that busylickum air? 'ear nothing.
-(Chupses again.)
-I got me pats on the back from white engineers, and a letter of recommendation from the Yankee crew chief heselE But 'ere, I got to watch buildings going up left and right, steel girders as thick as tamarind trees, ten, twelve stories high.
-Thursday last I stood all day, it cold too, waidn' for the chief, waiting to interview.
+---
+I ain't been this idle since a boy in St. Lucy.
+---
+But that busylickum air?
+'ear nothing.
+---
+I got me pats on the back from white engineers,
+---
+and a letter of recommendation
+---
+from the Yankee crew chief heself.
+---
+But 'ere, I got to watch buildings
+---
+going up left and right,
+---
+steel girders as thick as tamarind trees,
+---
+ten,twelve stories high.
+---
+Thursday last I stood all day,
+---
+it cold too, waidn' for the chief,
+---
+waiting to interview.
+---
 Do yuh have tools, boy?
+---
 Yes!
+---
 Do yuh know how to operate a machine, boy?
+---
 Yes.
+---
-But 'e point just so to the Irishman, the German, and the tall Norwegian who's at least fifty years plus five.
+But 'e point just so to the Irishman, the German,
+---
+and the tall Norwegian who's at least
+---
+fifty years plus five.
+---
 And I got more experience than the lot.
+---
 I tell 'e so.
+---
 Next time, 'e say.
+---
 Next time, George.
+---
 Can you believe?
-And when everyone gone, 'e pass me this damn note like it money.
-(Gewge takes a leiterfrom his pocket and u;?folds it) Look.
-(He hands the note to Esther.
-She examines it, pretending to read.)
-What do you t'ink?
-(George watches her ever so•cartfidly • )
 ---
+Then, when everyone gone,
+---
+he pass me this damn note
+---
+like it money.
+---
+Look.
+What do you think?
+---
+---
 ## ESTHER:
 I don't know what to say.
-I suppose he mean what he say.
-(She anxiously places the letter on the bed.)
 ---
+I suppose he mean what he
+say.
+---
 ## GEORGE:
-But what do you t'ink?
-You t'ink what he say true?
+Yeah, but what do you think?
 ---
+You think what he say true?
+---
 ## ESTHER:
 Why wouldn't he be truthful?
-(Frustrated, George takes off his shirt and tosses it to Esther.
-He then throws hintselfacToss the bed and lights a cigarette.
-Esther goes about mending Geotge's shirt by hand) Did you try oVer at that butcher's?
+---
+Did you try over at that butcher's?
+---
 Like I asked.
+---
-I know they could use p extra man 'cause it's always crowded in there.
+I know they could use an extra man
+---
+'cause it's always crowded in there.
+---
 Especially on Friday.
 ---
 ## GEORGE:
 I don' know.
 We'll see.
 ---
 ## ESTHER:
 There are worse things you could do.
-And I thought maybe we could go to the church social before Mrs. Dickson's.
 ---
+And I thought maybe
+---
+we could go to the church social
+---
+before Mrs. Dickson's.
+---
 ## GEORGE:
-I am' a church man, really.
-(Esther stops sewing.)
+I ain't a church man, really.
 ---
 ## ESTHER:
 You do believe, don't you?
-Why in letters you said — 41
 ---
+Why in letters you said
+---
 ## GEORGE:
-I say a lot of eings.
-(A moment.
-Esther returns to sewing.
+I say a lot of things.
-George fiels the quilt.)
 ---
 ## ESTHER:
 Please, I ain't been to a social.
+---
+I sat up in Saint Martin's
+for years,
+---
-I sat up in Saint Martin's for years, and didn't none of them church ladies bother with me until 1 walked in on your arm, and suddenly they want Mrs.
+and didn't none of them church ladies bother with me
+---
+until I walked in on your arm,
+---
+and now they want Mrs.
 Armstrong over for tea.
 ---
 ## GEORGE:
 Yuh and yuh monkey chaser yuh mean?
 ---
 ## ESTHER:
-Oh that ain't so.
+Oh no, that ain't so.
+---
 Most of them folks ain't been nowhere to speak of.
-But they are fine people, and who knows where help will come from?
 ---
+But they are fine people,
+---
+and who knows where help will come from?
+---
 ## GEORGE:
+I want to build things,
+---
-I want to build eings, not polish silver or port luggage.
+not polish silver or port luggage.
+---
+Them fine jobs for yuh Yankee gentlemen,
+---
+but not me.
+---
+I ain't come here for that.
+---
+They'll have me a bootblack before long,
+---
-Them fine jobs for yuh Yankee gentlemen, but not me.
-I am' come 'ere for thad They'll have me a bootblack 'fore long, ler the damn Italians blacken their hands, I say.
+let the damn Italians blacken their hands, I say.
+---
 Mine been black long enough.
+---
+This man at the saloon,
+---
+smart looking fella,
+---
+say the onliest way
+---
+for a colored man in this country
+---
-A man at the saloon, smart looking fella, say the onliest way for a colored man in this country is for 'e to be 'e own man.
-Have 'e own business, otherwise 'e always be shining the white man nickel.
+is for 'e to be 'e own man.
+---
+Have 'e own business,
+---
+otherwise he always be shining
+---
+the white man nickel.
+---
 You understand, no?
-And really, how it look to people.
-Me, sitting 'ere, waitin' on fortune, you out there courtin' it.
 ---
+And really,
+---
+how it look to people.
+---
+Me, sitting 'ere, waitin' on fortune,
+---
+you out there courtin' it.
+---
 ## ESTHER:
+I am your wife,
+---
-I am your wife, and whatever I got, yours.
+and whatever I got, yours.
+---
 And George mind your smoking on the bed.
-The Chinaman two floors down bum up that way.
-(George puts out the cigarette.)
 ---
+The Chinaman two floors down
+---
+burn up that way.
+---
 ## GEORGE:
+Listen,
+---
+this man at the saloon talk about a man
+---
-Listen, this fella at the saloon talk about a man sellin' a stable with a dozen strong draft horses.
-'E in a bit of debt, and need money quick quick.
-A dozen horses for nothire.
+sellin' a stable with a dozen strong draft horses.
+---
+'E in a bit of debt,
+---
+and need money quick quick.
+---
+A dozen horses for nothing.
+---
 Did you 'ear what I say?
 ---
 ## ESTHER:
 That saloon talk.
-That man'll take your money to Shanghai.
-It just a dream, it ain't gonna Feed you today.
 ---
+That man'll take your money to
+Shanghai.
+---
+It just a dream,
+---
+it ain't gonna feed you today.
+---
 ## GEORGE:
-You tlink I stupid?
+You think I stupid?
 ---
 ## ESTHER:
-No. But supposin' he honest, where would you get the money for twelve horses?
+No.
 ---
+But supposin' he honest,
+---
+where would you get the
+money
+---
+for twelve horses?
+---
 ## GEORGE:
 Where, Mrs. Armstrong?
-(George gently strokes the quilt.)
+---
 Am I wrong?
 ---
 ## ESTHER:
 My quilt?
+---
 Never mind with that money.
+---
 It just there and it gonna stay there.
 ---
 ## GEORGE:
 Yuh a squirrel, for true.
+---
 That's what yuh call them city rats, no?
 ---
 ## ESTHER:
 A squirrel ain't a rat.
-That money for my beauty parlor, I told you that.
 ---
+That money is for my beauty parlor,
+---
+I told you that.
+---
 ## GEORGE:
-(Laughs.)
+[Laughs]

 That funny.
-42
 ---
 ## ESTHER:
 Why's that funny to you?
 ---
 ## GEORGE:
 You ownin' a beauty parlor.
+[laughing]
 ---
 ## ESTHER:
 Yes.
-(George studies Esther.
-She self-consciously returns to sewing.)
 ---
 ## GEORGE:
+[laughing]
 Look at yuh.
-How yuh know pretty from the loolcin' glass?
-(A moment.)
 ---
+How yuh know pretty from the lookin' glass?
+[laughing]
+---
 ## ESTHER:
-(Wounded) I make pretty things.
-(George pops up off the bed and takes Esther in his arms.)
+I make pretty things.
 ---
 ## GEORGE:
-I sorry, Mrs. Armstrong, 1 am' know what I say.
-Yuh be real sweet, if you done up yuh hair, nice.
-Put a little paint on yuh lips.
-(George runs his hand across Esther's mouth.
-He grabs her and tries to do a quick dance.)
+I sorry, Mrs. Armstrong,
 ---
+I ain't know what I say.
+---
+Yuh be real sweet,
+---
+if you done up yuh hair, nice.
+---
+Put a little paint on yuh
+lips.
+---
 ## ESTHER:
 I ain't that kind of woman.
 ---
 ## GEORGE:
-No, yuh am'.
-(George lets go of Esther's arm.
-Gently.)
+No, yuh ain't.
+---
 Please, Esther.
 ---
 ## ESTHER:
 No. That eighteen years there.
 ---
 ## GEORGE:
-(Chupses.)
 Yuh vex me so.
+---
 Where's me shirt?
 ---
 ## ESTHER:
 It ain't finished.
-(Gene grabs the shirt from Esther and puts it on.)
-Be careful, you'll tear —
 ---
+Be careful, you'll tear
+---
 ## GEORGE:
 I going o'er to the Empty Cup for an ale.
+---
 I see yuh later.
 ---
 ## ESTHER:
 That a notorious place.